 Optional: If dance is your strong suit, you are invited to submit a pre-recorded 30-60 second dance sample in whatever discipline you are most comfortable.
 Please no tap.
 Dance media can be self-choreographed but it must be a solo video of you.
 This can include a full body self-tape or a professionally choreographed show, competition, or other performance so long as you are featured on your own.
 All choreography must be performed to music, no “a cappella” please.

 Choice of Material

-Examples of contrasting monologues are: dramatic/comic, contemporary/classic, sophisticated/unsophisticated, urban/rural, manic/depressed, etc.
+- Examples of contrasting monologues are: dramatic and comic, contemporary and classic, sophisticated and unsophisticated, urban/rural, manic/depressed, etc.

 Performing Your Monologues

 - Remember that your audition begins with your entrance.